quasi-coherent/nixpkgs/README.md

 # nixpkgs

-A nix flake holding my home-manager configuration for user environments.
+A nix flake holding a home-manager configuration.